chef/chef-web-docs/chef_master/source/resource_breakpoint.rst

 .. end_tag

-Run as a Chhef Infra Client
+Run as a Chef Infra Client
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
 .. tag chef_shell_run_as_chef_client